Bee-Line Bus System: Fares

 Bee-Line Bus started accepting MetroCard on April 1, 2007.
 The fare for the BxM4C went down from $7 to $5.
 The regular fare was $2 for MetroCard, and $1.75 if paid in cash.
 Dollar bills, passports, and ticket books were no longer accepted for fare payment after this date.
 MetroCard Vans made stops on heavily used routes to help people get ready for the MetroCard.
 On July 23, 2019, it was announced that the Bee-Line bus fare system on all buses would be upgraded to the OMNY fare system in 2021–2022, replacing the MetroCard.
 The Westchester County Department of Transportation states that "OMNY is targeted for introduction on the Bee-Line Bus System beginning in 2022 at the earliest."
 OMNY hasn't been installed as of May 2025, but is expected to be installed in 2025 to 2026.
-MetroCard will continue to be accepted by New York City Transit subways and buses and Bee-Line service until 2026, enabling Bee-Line passengers to have the option of using MetroCard or OMNY during the transition phase.
-By 2026, MetroCard will be discontinued and all Bee-Line passengers will then use OMNY.
+MetroCard continued to be accepted by New York City Transit subways and buses and Bee-Line service until 2026.
+Although MetroCard sales ended on December 31, 2025, OMNY fare payments on the Bee-Line system were not implemented until January 4, 2026; in the meantime, passengers used cash or their remaining MetroCard balance for fare payment.
 The Reduced-Fare MetroCard Program will also be converted over to OMNY.
+MetroCard is no longer accepted on Bee-Line buses as of July 20, 2026, however dollar bills of $1, $2, $5, and $10 bills started to be accepted.

 For certain periods during the summer and winter of 2022, the buses were fare-free.
 During the summers of 2023 and 2024, buses were fare free until Labor Day.